austinjosephUT/QuantumSimulator/README.md

 ##Project Prompt
 Using  your  favorite  programming  language,  write  a  quantum computer  simulator.
 Your  code  should  take  as  its  input  a  QASM  file,  such as that produced by the IBM Quantum Experience, and an integer number of shots.
-The software should compute the quantum state before measurement as a  vector  of  complex  numbers.
-In  addition,  it  should  produce  the  number  ofcounts (out of the total number of shots) for each possible outcome.

 ##Modeling Noisy Gates